materiom/UTM/README.md

 What is the overall aim for the UTM project

+DISCLAIMERS ABOUT THE ACCURACY OF THE RESULTS AND RELINQUISHING RESPONSIBILITY FOR ANY DECISIONS MADE FROM DATA ARISING FROM THE MACHINE.

 ## How to build your own UTM

 Very basic guidelines on how to begin building your UTM - leave the details for the proper documentaion

+SAFETY INFORMATION AND DISCLAIMERS

 Describe the components